CartoDB/airship/docs/guides/08-Styling.md

 In that case, you need to override it within the components' selector.

-We're going to change the default background color for the `.map_panels` style.
-For each layout element and component, we've a set of **css-variables**, also called **custom properties**, to customize these elements individually.
+We are going to change the default background color for the `.map_panels` style.
+For each layout element and component, we have a set of **css-variables**, also called **custom properties**, to customize these elements individually.

 In this case, the variable is called `--as--map-panels--background-color`, and we want it to be `#EEE`.
 As we can see, `--as--map-panels--background-color` is within `.as-map-panels`, we need to do it like this: